|

 and group//Argentina (Agave SDL 27014)

 The zamba - pronounced like 'Samba' - couldn't be more different.
-This
+This is

-each waving a white handkerchief.
+a white handkerchief.
 He sings to his girl urging her to dance the zamba and

 telling how it thrills him to see her dancing.
 Being Argentine, it's very